NLog/NLog.DiagnosticSource/README.md

 ```

 ### SpanId / TraceId in custom NLog Target
-NLog v5.3.4 introduced support for `Layout.FromMethod` that returns typed NLog Layout.
-This allows custom NLog Targets to resolve SpanId / TraceId without needing to parse from string:
+NLog v5.3.4 introduced support for `Layout.FromMethod` that returns typed NLog `Layout<T>`.
+This allows custom NLog Targets to resolve SpanId / TraceId without have to parse from string:
 ```csharp
 public class MyCustomTarget : TargetWithContext
 {